 The entire story of the Blue Heron, or the Stork we named Elvis, is written in my Blog, Just Breathe.
 He was my sign that I was at the right house, and exactly where I needed to be.
 There are actually two storks.
 The Blue Heron was the first one to show up and then a white Egret came to visit.

-The white one, named Marilyn shows up often, so we don’t pay much attention to that one.
+The white one, named Marilyn shows up often.
 She is here almost everyday, stays for a bit and leaves.
 Elvis is very majestic and carries himself with intention.
 Sometimes he makes himself known, like this morning, as I was gazing out the window.
 He purposefully strolled right into sight as if to say, “Good Morning Barbara.
 I’m here.”